When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Experiments

 \subsection{Effectiveness (Q1)}

-\textbf{Node Classification.} To answer \textbf{Q1}, the results in Table~\ref{table:node_cls} demonstrate that LAGA consistently achieves the best performance across all three dimensions of quality issues.
-In the \emph{text dimension}, LAGA surpasses the strongest baselines under sparsity, noise, and imbalance, such as improving over UltraTAG-S by 3.71\% on Cora with text sparsity and over CTD-MLM by 2.31\% on WikiCS with text noise.
-In the \emph{structure dimension}, LAGA also outperforms competitive methods, for example exceeding SE-GSL by 3.73\% on Citeseer with structure sparsity and LLM4RGNN by 1.64\% on WikiCS with structure noise.
-In the \emph{label dimension}, LAGA demonstrates clear advantages, such as achieving 6.11\% higher accuracy than NRGNN on WikiCS with label noise and 2.33\% higher than TOPOAUC on Photo with label imbalance.
-These results highlight that LAGA achieves state-of-the-art performance under diverse scenarios and perturbation ratios, fully confirming its effectiveness.
+\textbf{Node Classification.} To address \textbf{Q1}, the results in Table~\ref{table:node_cls} show that LAGA outperforms all baselines across the three quality dimensions.
+In the \emph{text dimension}, LAGA improves UltraTAG-S by 3.71\% on Cora with text sparsity and CTD-MLM by 2.31\% on WikiCS with text noise.
+In the \emph{structure dimension}, it surpasses SE-GSL by 3.73\% on Citeseer with structure sparsity and LLM4RGNN by 1.64\% on WikiCS with structure noise.
+In the \emph{label dimension}, LAGA achieves 6.11\% higher accuracy than NRGNN on WikiCS with label noise and 2.33\% higher than TOPOAUC on Photo with label imbalance.
+These results demonstrate that LAGA delivers state-of-the-art performance across various scenarios, confirming its effectiveness.

-\textbf{Node Clustering.} To further answer \textbf{Q1}, we extend the evaluation to node clustering, as shown in Figure~\ref{figure:node_clu}.
-We adopt the standard $k$-means algorithm on the learned node embeddings, and use Normalized Mutual Information (NMI) as the evaluation metric.
-LAGA consistently surpasses baselines across different scenarios on both Cora and WikiCS.
-For instance, on Cora, LAGA achieves an average NMI improvement of over 0.04 compared with the strongest baselines, while on WikiCS, the average gain is around 0.02.
-These consistent gains highlight LAGA’s ability to enhance representation learning not only for classification but also for other tasks.
+\textbf{Other Tasks and Backbones.} To comprehensively address \textbf{Q1}, we extended our evaluation to other downstream tasks across various GNN backbones to further validate LAGA's effectiveness.
+These experiments provide additional insights into LAGA's effectiveness across diverse downstream tasks and GNN backbones.
+Due to space constraints, detailed results and experimental analysis are included in the Appendix~\ref{appendix:effectiveness}.